 The Notting Hill Carnival – a vibrant expression of multiculturalism

-The Notting Hill Carnival (NHC) is is an annual event that has taken place on the streets of Kensington & Chelsea since the early sixties.
+The Notting Hill Carnival (NHC) is an annual event that has taken place on the streets of Kensington & Chelsea since the early sixties.
 Since 1991, Westway CT has provided minibus transport to the local community during Europe’s largest street party.

 The NHC is not just about steelpan bands and calypso music and is especially significant for one of the Westway CT regular Minibus Drivers, Fred-E Kwafo.

-In 1983 TPA hired the space under the Westway and this was used as a stage to celebrate their music.
+In 1983, TPA hired the space under the Westway, and this was used as a stage to celebrate their music.
 This event was a huge success.

 The area they hired is where Westway CT Offices now reside.
 The main image above is a collage of photos from that event.

-So where does Westway CT fit in?
+So where does Westway CT fit into the Carnival?

 Since the 70’s the Carnival has progressed, the steel bands have grown in size and stature, the range of music has diversified, and the crowds have expanded.